Claudio's

 Where to Eat

-From dockside lobster decks in Montauk to harbor raw bars on the North Shore, these are the Long Island institutions where the view is half the meal and the shellfish travels feet, not miles.
+From dockside lobster decks in Montauk to harbor raw bars on the North Shore, these are the Long Island institutions where the view is half the meal and the shellfish travels feet, not miles — plus the classic recipes to bring that same catch home to your own kitchen.

 Greenport